 18 Documents, Reports and Printing

-In this exhibit we present some documents and legal cases associated with Jewish life in Calcutta.
+In this exhibit we present some of the documents, court proceedings and other writings associated with Jewish life in Calcutta.